Metal Gear Solid V: Ground Zeroes: Release

 Ground Zeroes was released in Japan for the PlayStation 4, PlayStation 3 and Xbox 360 on March 20, 2014.
 Because of the late launch of the Xbox One in Japan, its version was released several months later on September 4 in digital format only.
 As with previous Metal Gear Solid installments, a limited "Premium Package" edition was produced and sold by Amazon Japan.
 This edition was sold in a box featuring hand-drawn artwork by Yoji Shinkawa, which contained the game itself, a Revoltech Yamaguchi action figure of Snake in his Ground Zeroes garb, and a special edition of the Peace Walker novelization written by Hitori Nojima featuring exclusive artwork not in the stand-alone edition.
 The Australian and New Zealand release of Ground Zeroes was delayed to March 27.
 It was reported that various New Zealand retailers had delayed their release dates and contacted Konami, who confirmed the situation.
-On August 13, 2014, Konami announced that Ground Zeroes, along with The Phantom Pain, would be released for Microsoft Windows via Steam.
+On August 13, 2014, Konami announced that Ground Zeroes, along with The Phantom Pain, would be released for Windows via Steam.
 Ground Zeroes was released on December 18, 2014, while The Phantom Pain was released on Steam on September 1, 2015.

-Metal Gear Solid V: The Definitive Experience, a complete edition that includes Ground Zeroes and The Phantom Pain in one bundle, was released for the PlayStation 4, Xbox One and Steam in 2016.
+Metal Gear Solid V: The Definitive Experience, a complete edition that includes Ground Zeroes and The Phantom Pain in one bundle, was released for the PlayStation 4, Xbox One and Windows (via Steam) in 2016.
 It includes both Extra Ops on all three platforms, as well as the option to immediately start The Phantom Pain after completing the main mission.